 47) Treehouse and Long Beach.
 There’s one very basic place to stay and get food on Long beach.
 From the restaurant deck at The Treehouse, you’ll get a view across the beach.
 It’s a very shallow bay, so easy to wade out and get some good pics.

 48) South end of Long beach.
 You can walk along the beach or take the dirt track off the main road, opposite the sight for Tantawan Resort ,at the south end of the beach.
 The views looking north are better as you get the hills in the background and just along deserted beach foreground.
 More on Long beach

-49) Private Island.
-Rent a kayak at Tantawan Resort and paddle 400 metres to Koh Ngam island.
+49) Koh Ngam Island.
+Rent a kayak at Tantawan Resort or the end of the road and paddle 400 metres to Koh Ngam island.
 There’s an abandoned resort here and a couple of lovely little beaches.
 You’ll probably have it to yourself or maybe with a few National Park rangers who sometimes stay there.
-But there’s now a 100 Baht entry fee to the island.
+But there’s now a 200 Baht entry fee to the island.

 50) And finally, just to make a round number.
 There’s this view of Bangbao.
 No guides go here and there’s no obvious trail.
 You’re going to have to scramble up a 45 degree slope through the jungle to a rocky outcrop on the hillside east of Aunchaleena Resort.
 Good luck :-)

 . . .

 . . . there’s more.

 51) The White Buddha viewpoint in Salakphet.
 You’ll want to visit it as it has some of the best panoramic views on the island, as my crappy short video below shows.